Policies / Procedures / Restrictions

 Chemung County is not responsible for damages occurring during highway work operations to vehicles or property parked or located in the R-O-W. Municipalities are specifically protected by section 1103-b of the New York State Vehicle and Traffic Law.
 Also, under New York State Highway Law Section 319, Article 11, municipalities are not responsible for damage to mail boxes.
 These laws are applicable to year-round highway maintenance operations.

 As a courtesy to property owners, Chemung County will replace mailboxes damaged by snow plowing operations with a standard steel U.S. Mailbox.
 The County will provide and install a temporary mailbox until weather allows the County to complete a permanent installation.
 Custom or otherwise atypical mailboxes will only be replaced with a standard mailbox.

-Engineering Design Policy: The intent of this policy is to provide guidance to professional engineering staff as they provide engineering services for Public Works projects, including design, reports, or advice given to other County departments or Municipal agencies.
+The intent of the engineering design policy (PDF) is to provide guidance to professional engineering staff as they provide engineering services for Public Works projects, including design, reports, or advice given to other County departments or Municipal agencies.
 Nothing in the policy, nor any engineering reviews undertaken by the County DPW, shall be construed to impose a duty or liability on the County for acts of other professionals, nor be construed to make the County a supervisor of a project just because a design is rejected or modified, nor alter the terms of any agreement or bid specification, nor impose upon the County of Chemung liability for acts of others.
-Click here.